Papi-Eruh/erudit_public/README.md

 ![Why a Crowdfunding Campaign?](./assets/images/title6.webp)

-We made a conscious choice: **not to rely on AI**, but to collaborate with real artists, real hands, real sensibilities, to bring our animated stories to life.
+We made a conscious choice: collaborate with real artists, real hands, real sensibilities, to bring our animated stories to life.
 This is **costly and hard to support at this stage**.
 We need your support to **launch this beautiful project**, have enough content to generate early revenue, and increase visibility to attract public funding and partners.
 By supporting us, you become a **co-producer of Erudit**, actively participating in our adventure while supporting the artists involved.

 ![How You Can Support Erudit](./assets/images/title7.webp)

-* **Fund the project** according to your means.
+* Fund the project according to your means.
 Your support will be rewarded with **unique perks**, and you will follow the production step by step.
 * **Spread the word** about Erudit to friends, family, and colleagues, and share our campaign on social media.
 Every share is a huge help!

 ![Rewards](./assets/images/title8.webp)